DanChaltiel/autoimport/README.md

 For that, `usethis::use_import_from()` and `usethis::use_pipe()` are your friends!

-Also, note that R6 methods calls trigger a "not found" warning (WIP, see #21).

 ## Cache system

 As running `autoimport()` on a large package can take some time, a cache system is implemented, by default in file `inst/autoimport_cache.rds`.